 - Feature deployment settings – Feature Update to deploy-> Windows 11

-You should not use Windows 11 Azure AD device group to deploy this policy (of course!).
+You can use Windows 11 Azure AD device group to deploy this policy (of course!).
 However, you will need to use

 There was a known issue with Windows 11 Feature deployment settings in Intune.
 I can confirm that this issue is already fixed for my Intune tenant.
 So, you can try this again if you faced any issues before.